LFeitong/-FeitongLiu-.github.io/docs/index.md

 - I spent most of my time creating a shopping cart site based on this [tutorial](https://www.youtube.com/watch?v=sfmL6bGbiN8).
 - I went through the bootstrap [tutorial](https://www.w3schools.com/bootstrap5/), it helped me to set up the layout, colors, buttons on my react app.
 I set up the bootstrap on react by [this](https://react-bootstrap.github.io/).
 - This week I focused on react development, and these are the sites where I learned how to use React. ([React Tutorial for Beginners](https://www.youtube.com/watch?v=Ke90Tje7VS0),[React JS Course for Beginners](https://www.youtube.com/watch?v=nTeuhbP7wdE))

+## Week5
+- I was having trouble posting my React app on public website after pushing on github.
+I talked to Dr.Bart and my TA Lauren about my deploy problem, and watched the video by josh.
+Finally, the problem was solved and my app was successfully deployed.
+The deploy code are from [here](https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f).
+- I spent a lot of time refining my website this week.
+My web is about food and recipes, and my CSS code mainly refers to this [site](https://www.w3schools.com/css/default.asp), about images, format, and fonts.
+I found the site very useful, mainly because I could change the source code in the try  me and see if the output is what I wanted.
+So I don't mess with my original code.
+- I also use this [site](https://developer.mozilla.org/zh-CN/docs/Web/CSS/background-image) when I have problems with images.
+- I also completed my react app this week, by adding style TypeScript files on each sections.
+I also fixed some bugs such as overlapping images and failure to add items to the shopping cart.
+- In order to better use JavaScript and TypeScript in the app, I watched the videos saved in the list last week.([JavaScript Crash Course](https://www.youtube.com/watch?v=hdI2bqOjy3c),[JavaScript](https://www.youtube.com/watch?v=Bv_5Zv5c-Ts),[TypeScript - The Basics](https://www.youtube.com/watch?v=ahCwqrYpIuM))
+- In addition, I added the test part in my app, which I learned from the lectures and online resources.
+I followed this [instruction](https://create-react-app.dev/docs/running-tests/) on setiing and debugging testI learned [unit testing with Jest](https://neu-se.github.io/CS4530-CS5500-Spring-2021/tutorials/week5-unit-testing), [Testing React App](https://www.smashingmagazine.com/2020/06/practical-guide-testing-react-applications-jest/), [Video on testing in React](https://www.youtube.com/watch?v=U_Q7ss7wvoo).
+- It's incredible that in the past few weeks I've mostly learned the basic use of HTML, CSS, JS, TS by myself and built my app and website.
+I found it important to learn how to Google, and now when I have a problem in coding I can quickly find helpful resource through Google and know which part I can use for reference.

 # Change Log